These laundromat hacks have saved my sanity lately, especially since our new machines have been delayed over and over again.

 Nothing screams, “You’re an adult” more than finding yourself celebrating the arrival of a new washer and dryer.
-The apartment we rented in Atlanta included a washer and dryer but moving to Charleston meant that we needed to shell out for machines of our own.
-We ordered them three days before we moved with an expected arrival date two days after we arrived in West Virginia.
+The apartment we rented in Atlanta included a set but moving to Charleston meant that we needed to shell out for machines of our own.
+We ordered them three days before we moved with an expected arrival date two days after we arrived.
 Sadly, nothing ever goes as planned.

 5 Laundromat Hacks to Make the Trip Less Terrible